Fenfluramine: Legal status

+Canada

+Fenfluramine is not a controlled substance in Canada as of 2025.

+United States

-Fenfluramine is a prescription medication in the US.
-Fenfluramine was removed from Schedule IV of the Controlled Substances Act in December 2022.
+Fenfluramine is a prescription medication in the United States.
+It was removed from Schedule IV of the Controlled Substances Act in December 2022.

 Recreational use and effects

 Unlike various other amphetamine derivatives, fenfluramine is reported to be dysphoric, "unpleasantly lethargic", and non-addictive at therapeutic doses.
 However, it has been reported to be used recreationally at high doses ranging between 80 and 400 mg, which have been described as producing euphoria, amphetamine-like effects, sedation, and hallucinogenic effects, along with anxiety, nausea, diarrhea, and sometimes panic attacks, as well as depressive symptoms once the drug had worn off.
 At very high doses (e.g., 240 mg, or between 200 and 600 mg), fenfluramine induces a psychedelic state resembling that produced by lysergic acid diethylamide (LSD).

 Fenfluramine has been found to produce acute effects in humans including decreased arousal, elation, and positive mood, decreased anxiety at lower doses and increased anxiety at higher doses, drug disliking, confusion, reduced psychomotor performance, reduced impulsivity, and decreased aggression.
 Whereas fenfluramine alone decreases positive mood and phentermine alone increases positive mood similarly to amphetamine, the combination of fenfluramine and phentermine results in a neutral impact on mood.
 Similarly fenfluramine diminishes the subjective effects of phentermine and amphetamine.
 In contrast to other serotonin releasers like MDMA and mephedrone, fenfluramine does not produce euphoria.
 The differing effects with fenfluramine may be attributable to its lack of concomitant dopamine release and its potent serotonin 5-HT_{2C} receptor agonism via its metabolite norfenfluramine.